Tabuk is a 5th class inland city and the capital of Kalinga Province.

 Vice Mayor –> Bernard Glenn M. Dao-as

 Tabuk was created as a municipality on June 16, 1950.
 It was made the capital of the then undivided Kalinga-Apayao Province.
-It remained as the capital of Kalinga after the division of Kalinga and Apayao in 1995.
+It remained as the capital of Kalinga even after the division of Kalinga and Apayao as separate provinces in 1995.

-On June 23, 2007, Kalinga was converted into a city but its creation was finally affirmed by the Supreme Court only in 2011.
+On June 23, 2007, Kalinga was converted into a city but its creation became official only in 2011 when the Supreme Court ruled with finality the constitutionality of the law that created it.

 Economy, Business and Investment